+The primary purpose of trigger point therapy is to reduce the pain that results from hypersensitive muscles.
+Trigger points are identified by gently pressing on the surface of the skin, sensing the texture of the underlying muscle.
 A trigger point is like a knot the size of a pea, buried deep in the muscle tissue.
 It is made up of lactic acid, a normal byproduct of muscular activity, which sometimes gets trapped in the muscle as a result of physical, chemical or emotional stress.

 The activator is a small handheld spring-loaded instrument which delivers a small impulse to the spine.
 It gives no more than 0.3 J of kinetic energy in a 3-millisecond pulse and the aim is to produce enough force to co-activate mechano-receptors in the vertebrae, but not enough to cause harm.
 It is extremely gentle and safe to use even in the elderly, where osteoporosis may be present.